Wiethoofd/WietHUD/readme.md

 =================
 ### Themes
 `ClientScheme.res` offers the possibility to include separate files for fonts & themes (re)defining colors used throughout the hud, besides the #base setup to allow easy for updating.

-Currently available themes are: _Red, Orange, Pink, Purple, Blue, Light Blue, Gray, Lime_
+Currently available themes are: _Red, Orange, Pink, Purple, Blue, Light Blue, Gray, Lime_ & color are taken from the [Google Palette](http://www.google.com/design/spec/style/color.html#color-color-palette)

 ### 4:3 & 5:4 Aspect Ratio support
 Widescreen is supported by default with #base include in the following HUD elements:
-* Comment or uncomment lines by adding or removing `//` before the *#base* include line of the self explanatory filenames containing __widescreen_.
+* Comment or uncomment lines by adding or removing `//` before the *#base* include line of the self explanatory filenames containing _widescreen.

 | HUD Section | File |
 |:-:|:-:|